CIEE-Living-Data-Project/Parfitt_LDP_prod_repro_SmartForests/README.md

 Code developed to demostrate concepts learned in the course, and for assignments

-"This project is being reviewed by Rolando Trejo"
+"This project is being reviewed by Rolando Trejo-Pérez"